wikipathways/wikipathways.github.io/_communities/covid19.md

 support:

 contribute: "We are helping to coordinate an international effort to build and curate pathway models relevant to the COVID-19 pandemic.
-If you find or add a pathway at WikiPathways that should be included in this collection, please let us know by contacting Martina Kutmon (martina.kutmon[AT]maastrichtuniversity.nl).
+If you find or add a pathway at WikiPathways that should be included in this collection, please let us know by contacting Martina Kutmon (mkutmon[AT]gmail.com).
 Resources to get started:

 * [Growing collection of COVID-19 pathways](https://www.wikipathways.org/index.php/Portal:Disease/COVIDPathways)